 The SW10 postcode covers the western part of Chelsea and leads towards Fulham and Imperial Wharf.
 It neighbours on Earl's Court in the North, Fulham in the West, Battersea in the South and the rest of Chelsea and South Kensington in the East.

 Hyde Park and Battersea Park are however both within walking distance and as such can provide some refuge for the local residents.
 This said since Chelsea is such historic part of London there are still many Mewses, side streets and markets that can make it feel at times almost like a village.

 The number of single person households is considerably higher than in London as a whole as well as the representation of the 30+ age group.
-There are relatively few couples with children even though these can be targetted when needed since with local knowledge small pockets of more family oriented households in the area can be found.
+There are relatively few couples with children even though we can target these when needed since we can find small pockets of more family oriented households in the area with local knowledge.

 Some 75% of the local population describe themselves as associate professionals, professionals, managers or directors.
 As you would expect the average income in the area is considerably above London average

 It was still a affluent area but not quite the way it is now.
 This has changed in the 1960s and now Chelsea is one of the most desirably locations for the wealthy in the whole of Europe.

 Leaflet distribution in SW10 brings a couple challenges.
 Even though there are mostly affluent households to deliver to there are still some pockets of council properties that need to be properly mapped out and excluded from the system.

 Our standard operating procedures also work great in SW10.
 Since the households in this postcode receive a higher number of mail than would be usual in other parts of London your leaflets need to be delivered in perfect condition.

 We never deliver in the rain to make sure your leaflets do not get delivered damaged by water.
 We never fold your leaflets unless absolutely necessary and we never deliver more than three leaflets at a time.
 That is exactly why – The Best Use TPP- The Private Postman